Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Product Backlog refinement is...

-- [ ] Carried out once per Sprint.
+- [ ] carried out once per Sprint.
-- [ ] A Scrum event.
+- [ ] a Scrum event.
-- [ ] The concern of the Product Owner.
+- [ ] the concern of the Product Owner.
-- [x] An ongoing process in which the Product Owner and the Developers collaborate.
+- [x] an ongoing process in which the Product Owner and the Developers collaborate.

 **[⬆ Back to Top](#table-of-contents)**

 ### An Increment is...

-- [ ] All work that has happened up to the current point in time.
+- [ ] all work that has happened up to the current point in time.
-- [ ] All work completed up to now, where there are no bugs present.
+- [ ] all work completed up to now, where there are no bugs present.
-- [ ] All work that was carried out in the Sprint.
+- [ ] all work that was carried out in the Sprint.
-- [x] The sum of the Done work during a Sprint, plus the work Done in earlier Sprints.
+- [x] the sum of the Done work during a Sprint, plus the work Done in earlier Sprints.

 **[⬆ Back to Top](#table-of-contents)**